hamburgertrain/mc-discord-bot/README.md

 1. Install Node.JS and Node Package Manager

-2. Clone this repo to a machine on the same network as the Minecraft server (optionally, you can install the bot anywhere by specifying a static IP for minestat to query)
+2. Clone this repo to a machine on the same network as the Minecraft server.\
+(You can install the bot anywhere by specifying a static IP for minestat to query)

 3. Specify your Discord bot API key and Minecraft server port in config.json